 After successfully changing to a different check program, the device sends the "GS=00" character string as confirmation.
-A value not equal to "00" signals an error.
+A value not equal to "00" signals an error (see "Program changeover" on page 212 for details).

 Effects of the "Process coupling" check box